 If you’re looking to make café-quality cuppas with your eyes closed, then an automatic coffee maker is your best option.
 It makes ‘real’ coffee but without the fuss of grinding your own beans and having to manually control the pressure, water temperature and all that jazz.
 Plus, there’s virtually no chance of burning your coffee!

 Capsule coffee machines are the easiest option to use by far though, and ideal for households on the go.
-Once you insert a pod into the machine, it will pump out a pre-measured coffee shot (of your choice) into your cup and voila.
+Once you insert a coffee pod into the machine, it will pump out a pre-measured coffee shot (of your choice) into your cup and voila.
 However, it’s worth noting you’d be trading off that authentic coffee taste for convenience, as capsule coffee machines don’t give you much control over the flavour and consistency of your coffee.